3rd July until 7th August – 6 weeks for £65 inc booking fee

 Monday evenings – 8.00pm – 10.00pm

-After taking a break in 2020 due to the coronavirus pandemic we return this year with another course.
+After taking a break in 2020 due to the coronavirus pandemic we returned in 2021 with a very successful course with most members staying on in the club.

 It is highly likely to be oversubscribed so if you are interested in attending please sign up as soon as possible.